- Published on Wednesday, July 5, 2023, last updated

 Enable your team to reviewmerge requests faster with Axolo

-III.
 Understanding Merge Requests

 In GitLab, a merge request (MR) is a mechanism for proposing and merging code changes.
 It allows developers to request the merging of a branch, containing their changes, into a target branch.
 Collaborators can review, provide feedback, and once approved, the changes are merged.
+GitLab code reviews uses MRs to facilitate this process.

 So, to summarize, the main difference as of now is in terms of naming.
 In GitHub, you open a pull request on a target branch